thejoinio/teapot/README.md

 # Teapot

-**Teapot** is a collection of helper services developed for **The Join**.
-These services are designed to streamline and automate verification processes across various communication platforms, including email, Telegram, and Discord.
+**Teapot** is a Django-based project designed to create helper services for **The Join**, a company.
+The project includes services for email submission, Telegram user verification, and Discord user verification.

 ## Features